-Because we are creating a way for a centralized application to access data, deployment starts by initializing a centralized gateway that will be aggregating all of the data sources for an application to consume.
+Because we are creating a way for centralized cloud applications to access data, deployment starts by initializing a centralized gateway that will be aggregating all of the data sources for an application to consume.

 This is created through the use of gateway nodes to create a Virtual Data Warehouse.
-This Virtual Data Warehouse allows application developers to map access to remote data points.
+This Virtual Data Warehouse allows cloud applications developers to map access to remote data points.

 This software-defined gateway is run adjacent to the application it serves and can be deployed within a cloud environment or in a data center.